naheim/seyibExercises/RExercises/logisticRegression.md

 # Logistic Regression
-(some of this was borrowed from an online source, but I no longer remember what it was :flushed:)
+(some of this was borrowed from an online source, but I no longer remember what it was :flushed: Appologies and thanks to the orgianl author of the text I've reused.)
 ## Odds, Odds Ratios, and Logit
 When you go to Pinnacles National Park, how do you know if you'll see a California condor (*Gymnogyps californianus*)?
 You looked on a birding website and it givs the odds of seeing a condor in July from Pinnacles Campground.
 The odds are 1 to 8, which are the odds of seeing North America's largest bird.
 This means in nine visits to Pinnacles in July, you would expect to see a condor 1 time and not see one the other 8.
 In probability terms, the _probability_ of seeing a condor is 1/9, or 0.111.
 But the _odds_ of seeing a condor are 1/8, or 0.125.
 Odds are actually the ratio of two probabilities...